 This post may contain affiliate links.
 Please read our disclosure policy.

 This delicious homemade edible cookie dough is the most perfect sweet treat kids and adults of all ages will love!
-Made without eggs and with almond and coconut flour, it’s both vegan and gluten-free.
+Made without eggs and with almond flour, it’s both vegan and gluten-free.
 Treat yourself!

 Ingredients and substitutes